kubecost/docs/cost-events-audit-api.md

 ## Event tracking

 Changes at cluster level can range from actions triggered by declarative statements submitted by users (e.g. creation of a Deployment) to automated actions (e.g. cluster autoscaling) or performance events.
-We detect changes that would have an estimated impact on the overall cluster cost using watchers on the Kubernetes API client.
+We detect changes that would have an impact on the overall cluster cost using watchers on the Kubernetes API client.

 The watchers are tracking change events across all namespaces within the local/primary cluster. (the cluster that the instance of Kubecost you are interacting with via HTTP is running on)

 ### Supported events

+* Deployment creation
+* Deployment deletion

 > **Note**: This page will be updated as more event types are supported.

-The only events supported at the moment are Deployment creations and deletions.

 ## Estimated cost impact